Sowerby's beaked whale: Behaviour

+Social behaviour

 Sowerby's beaked whales are reclusive creatures that stay away from ships and are rarely sighted.
-The whales are occasionally seen in groups of up to 10 individuals (males, females, and calves) and have been known to strand in groups as well.
+The whales are occasionally seen in groups of up to ten individuals (males, females, and calves) and have been known to strand in groups as well.

+Reproduction

+One study from Norway suggests that mating may occur during late winter and spring.
+The gestation period is estimated to last approximately 12 months, and calves are born at a length of 2.1–2.7 m and a weight of around 185 kg.

+Food and foraging

+Like other beaked whales, Sowerby's beaked whales possess a pair of V-shaped throat grooves that are thought to facilitate suction feeding by creating negative pressure within the mouth as the tongue retracts and the throat grooves expand, drawing prey inward powerfully, like a biological vacuum cleaner.
+The diet of this species consists primarily of small mesopelagic and benthopelagic fish, with cephalopods accounting for a much smaller proportion.
+Recorded prey include Merluccius sp., cod, hake, lanternfish (Diaphus sp., Electrona risso, Bolinichthys sp., Lampanyctus sp.), ridgeheads (Melamphaes sp., Poromitra capito), barrel-eye, pearleye, silvery pout, arrowtail, black cardinalfish, bristlemouth, Guttigadus latifrons, roundhead grenadier, barracudina, Taonius pavo, Discoteuthis laciniosa, and Histioteuthis meleagroteuthis.

+Diving behaviour

 They hunt at depths greater than 500 m, and dive to more than 1000 m while foraging.
-Their swimming and diving behaviours are more similar to deep-diving delphinids such as Risso's dolphins and pilot whales than to other mesoplodonts.
+Their swimming and diving behaviour is more similar to deep-diving delphinids such as Risso's dolphins and pilot whales than to other mesoplodonts.
 Compared to Blainville's beaked whales, a mesoplodont of similar body size, Sowerby's beaked whales swim faster while descending and while actively foraging.
 Their dives are also relatively short and generally last between 30 and 40 minutes.
 Sowerby's beaked whales cover long distances between dives by swimming at speed just below the surface of the water, as opposed to the typical beaked whale strategy, where time near the surface is minimised by travelling on shallow dives at depths between 100 and 200 m.